memfault/interrupt/_drafts/cmsis-packs.md

 author: noah
 ---

-CMSIS-Packs is a package format defined by ARM for vendors to provide various software artifacts that simplify dealing with target devices.
+CMSIS-Packs are a package format defined by ARM for vendors to provide various software artifacts that simplify dealing with target devices.

 <!-- excerpt start -->